 I only had five days off within two years and lost over 20 something vacation days.
 My family and loved ones didn’t want to be around me because I was miserable and always angry.
 I felt like I was trapped in a lousy situation and nobody was trying to help me.
 Meanwhile, the branch manager was always coming in late or taking vacation days whenever he wanted to.

-Not too long after contacting Human Resources, the area manager, branch manager and myself sat down to address the situation.
+Not too long after contacting Human Resources, the area manager, branch manager and myself sat down to discuss the situation.
 During the meeting I heard all kinds of empty promises about how I would get days off.
 And they were my management team and wanted to make sure I could count on them.

 Lack Of Results